 Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that were not identified.
-We did identify a deficiency in internal control described below as IC2021-001 that we consider to be a material weakness.
+We did identify a deficiency in internal control described below as IC2022-001 that we consider to be a material weakness.

-IC 2021-001: Financial Statement Close
+IC 2022-001: Financial Statement Close

-- Condition: The District did not accrue approximately \$764,000 of capital outlay expenditures as of September 30, 2021, although the work was performed prior to year-end.
-In addition, the District did not adjust retainage payable balances to actual based on pay applications for construction contracts as of fiscal year-end, resulting in an adjustment totaling approximately \$402,000. - Criteria: Internal controls should be in place to provide reasonable assurance that payables, including retainage payable, and the related expenditures are appropriate and properly accrued. - Cause: The expenditures and payables appear to have been overlooked when the District staff was preparing its annual financial report. - Effect: Accounts payable was understated by approximately \$764,000, retainage payable was overstated by approximately \$402,000 and capital outlay expenditures were understated by approximately \$362,000. - Recommendation: We recommend the District review the general vendor activity within a reasonable timeframe from year-end to ensure that all applicable liabilities are identified and recorded.
+- Condition: The District did not accrue approximately \$11,000 of maintenance and operations expenditures as of September 30, 2022, although the work was performed prior to year-end. - Criteria: Internal controls should be in place to provide reasonable assurance that payables and the related expenditures are appropriate and properly accrued. - Cause: The expenditures and payables appear to have been overlooked when the District staff was preparing its annual financial report. - Effect: Accounts payable was understated by approximately \$11,000 and maintenance and operations expenditures were understated by approximately \$11,000. - Recommendation: We recommend the District review the general vendor activity within a reasonable timeframe from year-end to ensure that all applicable liabilities are identified and recorded in the proper period.